sarkahn/bevy_tiled_camera/README.md

 You can change the camera settings at any time by adjusting the [TiledProjection](src/projection.rs) component on the camera entity.

 ## World Space
 Note that this projection assumes the size of one tile is equal to one world unit.
-This is different than Bevy's default 2D ographic camera which assumes one *pixel* is equal to one world unit.
+This is different than Bevy's default 2D orthographic camera which assumes one *pixel* is equal to one world unit.

 ## Versions
 | bevy | bevy_tiled_camera |